yamatt/blog/content/blog/experiments-in-stateless-terraform.md

 toc: false
 ---

-[This article about the history of statefulness in Terraform](https://www.bejarano.io/terraform-stateless/) really resonated with me.
-I have recently been toying with the concept of Terraform that no-longer required the storage of the Terraform state file.
+[This article about the history of statefulness in Terraform](https://www.bejarano.io/terraform-stateless/) resonated with me.
+I have been toying with the concept of Terraform that no-longer required the storage of the Terraform state file.

-I wanted to share my observations from my experiments and the linked article because I have found that under the current way AWS works, it is not possible to use Terraform without state, but more than that it is a problem I don't think AWS can fix, but others have.
+I wanted to share my observations from my experiments and the linked article because I have found that under the current way AWS works, it's not possible to use Terraform without state, but more than that it's a problem I don't think AWS can fix, but others have.

 The key limitation here is the deletion or removal of resources that are no-longer used.
 You need some way to discard them without knowing that they exist.
-The solution I came up with was to use the AWS Account as an ephemeral container for everything that needed to be built and destroyed.
+The solution I came up with was to use the AWS Account as an ephemeral container for everything that is built and destroyed.

 ## Becoming stateless